 The following claims are equivalent: \begin{itemize} \itemsep-0.5em \item $R$ is $\gamma$-radonifying, \item the sequence $\{S_n\}$ is convergent almost surely, \item the sequence $\{S_n\}$ is convergent in probability, \item the sequence $\{S_n\}$ is convergent in every $L^q(\Omega;E)$, $1\le q<\infty$. \end{itemize} \end{proposition}

-\begin{proof} This is a consequence of Theorem 2.3, Chapter V.2.4 and Theorem 5.3 in Chapter V.5.3 in \cite{VakTarChob87}.
-Alternatively, the proof may be infered from the It\^{o}-Nisio theorem and the Fernique theorem. \end{proof}
+\begin{proof} This is a consequence of Theorem 2.3, Chapter V.2.4 and Theorem 5.3, Chapter V.5.3 in \cite{VakTarChob87}.
+Alternatively, the proof may be inferred from the It\^{o}-Nisio theorem and the Fernique theorem. \end{proof}